ramnishkalsi/gcse/README.md

 Provides study guides, literature notes, and practice papers for GCSE English.

 ### Arts
 Contains notes and resources for various art periods and events.

+### History
+Contains notes and resources for various art periods and events.

 ### Economics